chempkovsky/CS2REACTJS/readme.md

     - The component is used by all View’s tabular forms
     - Using the functionality of this component the end user can define the filter.

-## 10 ANGULAR CLASSES FOR THE FIRST VIEW
+## 10 REACTJS CLASSES FOR THE FIRST VIEW
 - Preparation steps to first run Dm04WebApp
     - Set up default constructor of LitDbContext